Grauenwolf/BrimstoneMissions/DocumentationDocNet/Status.md

 A hero is KO's as soon as their Wounds or Sanity Damage equal their max.

 A hero may drag another hero at the cost of 2 MP per square (instead of the usual 1/square).
-Must in the same or adjecent square.
+Must in the same or adjacent square.

 ### Recovery